We welcome applicants from Hong Kong who would like to apply for a place here at Christ's College.

 Where can I find out more?

 We also encourage prospective students from Hong Kong to explore the support available from Access Abroad Hong Kong if your school cannot support you with a Cambridge application.
-This is an organisation run by Hong Kong students at Cambridge and Oxford to help less priviledged students from Hong Kong to apply to Cambridge, Oxford or other top UK universities.
+This is an organisation run by Hong Kong students at Cambridge and Oxford to help less privileged students from Hong Kong to apply to Cambridge, Oxford or other top UK universities.

 "I found the College to be visually beautiful but also quite cosy and shielded away from the busy streets outside, which meant that it felt like my "home away from home" much sooner than I had expected."